1. Two Truths and a Lie.

 - The rest of the participants try solving a series of puzzles or riddles.

-- Goal is to solve the puzzles before the zombie reaches them.
+- The goal is to solve the puzzles before the zombie reaches them.

 7. Battle of the Airbands.